 The British African headdress and collar badges bear an ostrich with a background of mountains and a scroll at the base inscribed British African.
 In gilt, bronze and brass finish (KK 1372).
-This is a similar background design to the Australasian Squadron badge.
+This badge has a similar background design to the Australasian Squadron headdress badge.

-The headdress badge and matching collar badges worn by ‘D’ Squadron (British African) are shown in the close-up image (Figure 238) taken from the group photograph of King’s Colonials (Figure 115).Figure 238: Close-up image of the ‘D’ Squadron (British African) headdress badge (KK 1372) worn by several Other Ranks with the right hand one wearing matching collar badges.
+The headdress badge and matching collar badges worn by ‘D’ Squadron (British African) are shown in the close-up image (Figure 244) taken from the group photograph of King’s Colonials (Figure 121).Figure 244: Close-up image of the ‘D’ Squadron (British African) headdress badge (KK 1372) worn by several Other Ranks with the Private on the right hand end wearing matching collar badges.

-The headdress badge shown in Figures 239-240 is a genuine Officer’s headdress badge from the Firmin display set.
-It is a die struck badge in rich gilt with loops also in gilt positioned east-west which lack feet.Figures 239-240: Front and rear images of a genuine ‘D’ Squadron (British African) Officer’s headdress badge (KK 1372) in gilt with matching pair of collar badges in gilding metal.
+The headdress badge shown in Figure 246 is a genuine Officer’s headdress badge from the Firmin display set.
+It is a die struck badge in rich gilt with loops also in gilt positioned east-west which lack feet.Figure 246: A genuine ‘D’ Squadron (British African) Other Ranks headdress badge (KK 1372) with matching pair of collar badges all in gilding metal.

-Unlike bronzed OSD versions of the 'A' (British Asian), 'B' (British American) and 'E' (New Zealand) Squadron collar badges, a bronzed OSD version of the 'D' Squadron (British African) collar badges has not been noted.
+As with the bronzed OSD versions of the 'A' (British Asian), 'B' (British American) and 'E' (New Zealand) Squadron collar badges, in my collection I have a pair of bronzed OSD 'D' Squadron (British African) collar badges.